urd00m/System-Projects/meltdown/README.md

 This just reads from global memory

 ## TODOS
+1. Move everything into a shared library (move important items to .h)
-1. add in signal handler
+2. add in signal handler
-2. read memory that process can't access
+3. read memory that process can't access

 #### by Alan Wang github: urd00m